sourabhhegde/javascript/README.md

-A simple webpage desinged using HTML,javascript and CSS
+A simple webpage bulit using HTML,javascript and CSS